-For almost more than 30 years, Galerie Saint-Roch located in Paris between Saint-Honoré street and the Tuileries Garden, on the site of an ancient chapel built in 1860, has been presenting contemporary figurative painters and sculptors of international renown.
+For nearly 30 years, the Galerie Saint-Roch, located between the Rue Saint-Honoré and the Jardin des Tuileries on the site of an old chapel dating from 1860, presents contemporary figurative artists of international renown.

 Ceramicists: François-Marie Billard

 Galerie Saint-Roch also seeks upon its customers’ request, masterpieces of old and modern masters as well as artworks.
 For any query, please click here.